Skip to Content

 By Eric Levenson, CNN

-(CNN) — Opening statements are expected Wednesday in the murder trial of Robert Telles, the former Nevada politician accused of fatally stabbing a Las Vegas investigative journalist who had published stories critical of him, in a case that could feature the defendant’s own testimony.
+(CNN) — The murder trial of Robert Telles, the former Nevada politician accused of fatally stabbing a Las Vegas investigative journalist who had published stories critical of him, featured opening statements Wednesday with starkly different versions of what happened.

-Telles, previously the Clark County Public Administrator, has pleaded not guilty to murder with use of a deadly weapon in the 2022 death of Las Vegas Review-Journal reporter Jeff German, who was repeatedly stabbed outside his house.
-The indictment alleges the killing was “willful, deliberate and premeditated,” and/or perpetrated by “lying in wait” for him.
+Telles, previously the Clark County Public Administrator, has pleaded not guilty to murder with use of a deadly weapon in the September 2022 death of Las Vegas Review-Journal reporter Jeff German.

-Telles plans to testify in his own defense, his attorney Robert Draskovich told CNN affiliate KTNV.
+Telles plans to testify in his own defense, Draskovich previously told CNN affiliate KTNV.

 The trial in Clark County comes nearly two years after the killing highlighted concerns about violence against journalists, even in the United States.
 There have been 14 journalists killed in the US since 1992, most recently a TV reporter who was fatally shot in Florida last year while covering an earlier shooting, according to the Committee to Protect Journalists.